 Automated Weekly AI Newsletter

-During one of happyhotel's Dev Offsites, AI trends dominated our team discussions.
-An open space session introduced me to n8n, an AI workflow automation framework.
-The idea struck me immediately: instead of struggling to keep up with the flood of AI research, why not build a system that filters and curates it for me?
+At a recent happyhotel Dev Offsite, our team spent a lot of time talking about AI trends.
+During an open space session I got introduced to n8n, an AI workflow automation framework.
+The idea hit me just a little after: instead of struggling to keep up with all the news of AI research, why not build a system that filters and curates it for me?

 The Technical Stack